Mauritshuis: History

 After the death of Prince John Maurice in 1679, the house was owned by the Maes family, who leased the house to the Dutch government.
 In 1704, most of the interior of the Mauritshuis was destroyed by fire.
 The building was restored between 1708 and 1718.

 In 1774, an art gallery open to the public was formed in what is now the Prince William V Gallery.
 That collection was seized by the French in 1795 and only partially recovered in 1808.
 The small gallery space soon proved to be too small, however, and in 1820, the Mauritshuis was bought by the Dutch state for the purpose of housing the Royal Cabinet of Paintings.
 In 1822, the Mauritshuis was opened to the public and housed the Royal Cabinet of Paintings and the Royal Cabinet of Rarities.
 In 1875, the entire museum became available for paintings.

-The Mauritshuis was privatised in 1995.
+In 1995, the Mauritshuis was established as a non-profit foundation.
 The foundation set up at that time took charge of both the building and the collection, which it was given on long-term loan.
-This building, which is the property of the state, is rented by the museum.
+This building, which is the property of the state, continues to be rented by the museum.
 In 2007, the museum announced its desire to expand.
-In 2010, the definitive design was presented.
+Within three years the definitive design was presented.
 The museum would occupy a part of the nearby Sociëteit de Witte building.
 The two buildings would be connected via a tunnel, running underneath the Korte Vijverberg.

 The renovation started in 2012 and finished in 2014.
-During the renovation, about 100 of the museum's paintings were displayed in the Gemeentemuseum in the Highlights Mauritshuis exhibition.
-About 50 other paintings, including the Girl With the Pearl Earring, were on loan to exhibitions in the United States and Japan.
-The museum was reopened on 27 June 2014 by King Willem-Alexander.
+The design was by Hans van Heeswijk.
+During the renovation, about 100 of the museum's paintings were displayed in The Hague's Kunstmuseum in the Highlights Mauritshuis exhibition.
+About 50 other paintings, including the Girl With the Pearl Earring, went on loan to exhibitions in the United States and Japan.
+The expanded museum was reopened on 27 June 2014 by King Willem-Alexander.